YK Research

 Bear Case

 • AI spending is a capex bubble.
-Cloud providers are over-building.
+Cloud providers burned $150B+ in 2025 on GPU clusters.
+If ROI doesn't materialize by 2027, orders cliff 40%+.

 Positioning Strategy